 How will this impact you as a customer?

-Following the announcement, SAP has reshuffled its senior management, returning to a dual-CEO structure that it was always noted for.
+As Bill McDermott quits, SAP has reshuffled its senior management, returning to a dual-CEO structure that it was always noted for.
 SAP executive board members Christian Klein and Jennifer Morgan will step up to the co-CEO role, with McDermott advising until the end of the year.

 But is SAP likely to return to ‘the good old days’ of customer service and innovation?